Lipschitz sub-actions for locally maximal hyperbolic sets of a $C^1$ flow: The continuous Lax-Oleinik semigroup

 As $\Lambda$ is connected, we may choose $U$ connected.
 We choose the following definition for the distance function between two points.

 \begin{definition} Let $U$ be a connected open set with compact closure.
 The {\it distance function between two points $p,q \in U$} is defined by

-Notice that $d_U(p,q)$ can be obtained by taking the infimum over paths defined on $[0,t]$ instead of $[0,1]$. \end{definition}
+Notice that $d_U(p,q)$ can be obtained by taking the infimum over paths defined on any interval $[0,T]$ instead of $[0,1]$. \end{definition}

-\begin{definition}[Continuous Lax-Oleinik Semigroup] Let $\phi: U\to \mathbb{R}$ be a $C^0$ bounded function and $C\geq0$ be a constant.
-Assume $\phi$ satisfies the continuous positive Liv\v{s}ic criterion on $(U,\Lambda)$ with distortion constant $C$ as in Definition \ref{Definition:PositiveLivcicCriteria}. \begin{enumerate} \item The {\it continuous Lax-Oleinik semigroup on $(U,\Lambda)$ of generator $\phi$} is the nonlinear operator acting on bounded functions $u : U \to \mathbb{R} $ defined for every $t > 0$ by
+\begin{definition}[Lax-Oleinik Semigroup] Let $\phi: U\to \mathbb{R}$ be a $C^0$ bounded function and $C\geq0$ be a constant.
+Assume $\phi$ satisfies the positive Liv\v{s}ic criterion on $(U,\Lambda)$ with penalized constant $C$ as in Definition \ref{Definition:PositiveLivcicCriteria}. \begin{enumerate} \item The {\it Lax-Oleinik semigroup on $(U,\Lambda)$ of generator $\phi$} is the nonlinear operator acting on bounded functions $u : U \to \mathbb{R} $ defined for every $t > 0$ by, for every $q \in U$,

-where the infimum is taken over the set of continuous piecewise $C^1$ paths $z$ ending at $q$.
+where the infimum is taken over the set of piecewise $C^1$ continuous paths $z: [-t,0] \to U$ ending at $q$.

 \item A {\it weak KAM solution} of the Lax-Oleinik semigroup is a bounded function $u : U \to \mathbb{R}$ solution of the equation

 \end{enumerate} \end{definition}